wesbos/dad-jokes/readme.md

 **Q**: Why does C always get all the girls and Java doesn't?

 **A**: Because C doesn't treat them like objects but if C wants to help, it could give Java some pointers.

+---

+A developer's son saw a snake laying on their door step and shouted: *Dad, there is a Python on our door step!!*
+The developer replied: *okay I'm coming with my IDLE*.

+---